Down the TBR Hole #196

 • Decide: keep it or should it go?

-My shelf is up to 1101 books.
-I added a book to my wishlist.
+My want-to-read shelf is up to 1185 books.
+I finished a few of books, but added several more to my wishlist.

 This week’s books: